dewi-alliance/hotspot-manufacturers/applications/bobcat.md

 We provide two stable and compact gateway solutions.

-* Bobcat Miner 300 for Helium Hotspot Miner, Black Box, Retail Price: $429.00
+* Bobcat Miner 300 for Helium Full Hotspot, Retail Price: $429.00
-* G200 for Helium Light Gateway, White Box, Estimated Price: $119.99
+* Bobcat Miner 200 for Helium Light Hotspot, Retail Price TBD

-**Bobcat Miner 300 Features:**
+**Bobcat Miner 300 Original Features:**

-* Concentrator based on the Semtech SX1308/SX1302 with ADR
+* Concentrator based on the Semtech SX1301+SX1255/1257 with ADR
-* Quad-core Cortex-A35 CPU with 64G eMMC Flash and 1G/2G DDR2 RAM
+* Quad-core Cortex-A35 CPU with 64G eMMC Flash and 1G DDR3 RAM
 * ATECC608 for swarm keys storage
 * Wi-Fi: BCM4339 IEEE802.11a/b/g/n/ac double frequency, Ethernet Connectivity
-* Bluetooth: BT V4.1 EDR, GPS: BDS B1+GPS L1
+* Bluetooth: BT V4.1 EDR
 * Frequency band: 470MHz/868MHz/915MHz/923MHz and other
 * Coverage radius: 3km in city, 5km in rural area
 * Voltage DC 12V
-* Comes in IP30 case, size: 142 * 142 * 35mm
+* Comes in IP30 case, size: 141 * 141 * 47mm

-**Helium Light Gateway Features:**
+As the network expands and the chain continues to grow in size, we releaize the demand for more RAM, and therefore we have the updated solution for you at the same price!

+**Bobcat Miner 300 New Features:**

-* Concentrator based on the Semtech SX1308 with ADR
+* Concentrator based on the **Semtech SX1302+SX1250** with ADR
-* MIPS 650MHz with 16MB Flash and 128MB RAM
+* Quad-core **Cortex-A55** CPU with 64G eMMC Flash and **2G DDR4** RAM
-* RJGT102WDP8 encryption chip for swarm keys storage
+* ATECC608 for swarm keys storage
-* Wi-Fi: QCA9513, 4G/Ethernet Connectivity
+* Wi-Fi: BCM4339 IEEE802.11a/b/g/n/ac double frequency, Ethernet Connectivity
-* Support Bluetooth and GPS
+* Bluetooth: BT V4.1 EDR
 * Frequency band: 470MHz/868MHz/915MHz/923MHz and other
+* Coverage radius: 3km in city, 5km in rural area
+* Voltage DC 12V
+* Comes in IP30 case, size: 141 * 141 * 47mm

+**Bobcat Miner 200 Features:**

+* Concentrator based on the Semtech SX1302/1303+SX1250 with ADR
+* Quad-core Cortex-A35 CPU with 8G eMMC Flash and 256/512MB DDR4 RAM
+* ATECC608 for swarm keys storage
+* Wi-Fi: BCM4339 IEEE802.11a/b/g/n/ac double frequency, Ethernet Connectivity
+* Bluetooth: BT V4.1 EDR
+* Frequency band: 470MHz/868MHz/915MHz/923MHz and other
+* Coverage radius: 3km in city, 5km in rural area
-* Voltage DC 12V (11.0 VDC ~ 14.0 VDC)
+* Voltage DC 12V
-* Comes in IP30 case, size: 142 * 142 * 35mm
+* Comes in IP30 case, size: 141 * 141 * 47mm

 ## Customer Support ##